-Plan Feature Highlights How the Plan Works You may contribute to the Plan through payroll deductions on a before- tax basis.
-When you have reimbursable health care expenses, you can receive your money back tax-free, up to the amount that you elect to contribute for the year.
+Plan Feature Highlights How the Plan Works • You may contribute to the Plan through payroll deductions on a before- tax basis.
+When you have reimbursable health care expenses, you can receive your money back tax-free, up to the amount that you elect to contribute for the year and any carryover amount.
 Eligibility You are eligible if you are an employee classified on payroll as a US regular employee of Marsh & McLennan Companies and any subsidiary or affiliate of Marsh & McLennan Companies (other than Marsh & McLennan Agency LLC and any of its subsidiaries (MMA) and Mercer PeoplePro).
-You are eligible if you are an employee classified on payroll as a US regular employee of Marsh & McLennan Agency LLC - Corporate (MMA-Corporate), Marsh & McLennan Agency LLC - Alaska (MMA-Alaska), Marsh & McLennan Agency LLC - Southwest (including Prescott Pailet Benefits) (collectively MMA Southwest) (MMA-Southwest), Marsh & McLennan Agency LLC - Northeast (MMA-Northeast), or Security Insurance Services of Marsh & McLennan Agency.
+You are eligible if you are an employee classified on payroll as a US regular employee of Marsh & McLennan Agency LLC - Corporate (MMA-Corporate), Marsh & McLennan Agency LLC - Alaska (MMA-Alaska), Marsh & McLennan Agency LLC - Southwest (excluding MHBT Inc.) (MMA-Southwest), Marsh & McLennan Agency LLC - Northeast (MMA-Northeast), or Security Insurance Services.
 See "Participating in the Plan" on page 3 for details.
-Farallasent Enrollment You are eligible to enroll: - within 30 days of the date you become eligible during Annual Enrollment.
+Enrollment You are eligible to enroll: within 30 days of the date you become eligible during Annual Enrollment.
 You must elect to participate each PLAN YEAR in order to participate in the Health Care Flexible Spending Account.
 You are not eligible for this plan if you enroll in the Marsh & McLennan Companies Health Savings Account.
 Contributions You can contribute between \$120 and \$2,550 per plan year.
-Reimbursements In general, the Plan will reimburse: eligible health care expenses that are not covered by another plan, including copayments, deductibles, coinsurance and costs after your dental, vision or medical plan paid a benefit, that generally would be qualified medical expenses under federal tax law, and - that are INCURRED in the plan year for which you make contributions.
-Unused Contributions Up to a maximum balance of \$500 will be carried over for eligible expenses incurred in the next plan year.
-Any account balance over \$500 will be forfeited effective January 1.
+Reimbursements In general, the Plan will reimburse: eligible health care expenses that are not covered by another plan, including copayments, deductibles, coinsurance and costs after you dental, vision or medical plan paid a benefit, that generally would be qualified medical expenses under federal tax law, and - that are INCURRED in the plan year for which you make contributions Unused Contributions Up to a maximum balance of \$500 will be carried over for eligible expenses incurred in the next plan year.
+Any account balance over \$500 will be forfeited after the CLAIMS FILING DEADLINE of March 31 following the plan year.
 You have until March 31 of the following year to submit claims for reimbursement of eligible expenses you incur during the plan year.

-Plan Feature Highlights

-Contact For more information, contact:

-Information Trion Spending Account Service Center (Claims Administrator)

-2300 Renaissance Boulevard King of Prussia, PA 19406

-Phone: +1 866 324 4087

-Fax: +1 888 788 1928

-Website: http://trion.lh1ondemand.com

-Marsh & McLennan Companies does not administer this plan.
+Plan Feature Highlights Contact For more information, contact: Information Trion Spending Account Service Center (Claims Administrator) 2300 Renaissance Boulevard King of Prussia, PA 19406 Phone: +1 866 324 4087 Fax: +1 888 788 1928 Website: http://trion.lh1ondemand.com Marsh & McLennan Companies does not administer this plan.
 Trion's Flexible Spending Account decisions are final and binding.